Trafford Centre: The Orient

 The Orient is Europe's largest food court with 1,600 seats and 35 restaurant outlets.
 It is decorated in the style of a 1930s ocean liner, incorporating adjacent themed areas depicting China, the French Quarter of New Orleans, Egypt, Italy, New York and Morocco representing the destinations of an ocean voyage.

-The theme was chosen to reference the nearby Manchester Ship Canal and Manchester Docks where passenger and cargo ships used to set sail to all parts of the globe.
-The ceiling of The Orient is painted to resemble a sky with changing lighting effects and fibre optic stars further enhancing the effect.
+The theme was chosen to reference the nearby Manchester Ship Canal and Manchester Docks where passenger and cargo ships once set sail to all parts of the globe.
+The ceiling of The Orient is painted to resemble a sky with changing lighting effects and fibre optic stars further enhancing the illusion.

 The two floors incorporate restaurants, bars and fast food outlets in sight of a giant screen.

 The Orient was designed by the Wilmslow based Imagineering Global and was intended to become a destination in itself originally having later opening hours to the rest of the centre at weekends.

-In February 2025 the China Town section of The Orient was redeveloped into a new mini food court known as Eastern Garden.
+In February 2025 the China Town section of The Orient was redeveloped into a new area known as Eastern Garden.
 This area now houses several independent outlets serving Asian cuisine.
 As part of the works a new more contemporary design has been introduced inspired by Japanese architecture.
-Most of the original Chinese theming has been removed.